QuiltMC/developer-wiki/wiki/introduction/setting-up/en.md

 ## An Overview Over IDEA

-After you opened the project, you should see a window looking roughly like this:
+After you open the project, you should see a window looking roughly like this:

 TODO: Embed screenshot